 I started taking regular nature hikes with my camera in tow, the challenge a little greater with each new adventure.
 At the same time, I also started logging more hours in the digital world, using social media to talk shop with other photographers.

-Eventually, online connections led to real-world creative exchanges in cities and remote regions of North America, where we find perches to set up our cameras and be humbled by the epicness of the natural world.
+Eventually, online connections led to real-world creative exchanges in cities and remote regions of the World, where we find perches to set up our cameras and be humbled by the epicness of the natural world.
 I’ve spent hundreds of hours gazing at stunning expanses of earth, sea, and sky and trying to relay those memories to a broader community through my photography.
 It never gets old, and I always have a new destination in mind.